julelang/manual/src/std/hash.md

 	fn BlockSize(self): int
 }
 ```
-The common trait implemented by all hash functions.
+The common trait implemented by all hash functions\.

 ## Hash32
 ```jule